Learn more about our Advertising Disclosure

 • Atlanta is considered to be less safe than Amarillo with a score of 35.77 vs Amarillo’s 74.69.

-• Air quality in Atlanta is moderate, and in Amarillo it's good.
+• Air quality in Atlanta is Moderate, and in Amarillo it’s Good.

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-• State regulator: To confirm a moving companyโ€™s license in Georgia, visit the state's public utilities commission
+• State regulator: You can verify a Georgia moving license and its status through the state’s public utilities commission.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover’s responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.